tungpatrick/ellognea-ptung-mental-health/milestone2_writeup.md

 2. Filters (Country, Age, Professional/Personal)
 3. Interactive plots

-This is the landing page of our app.
+This is the landing page of our app:

 ![](img/LandingPageApp.png)

 We will now go into further details.

+### Functionalities and  Design choices rationale

-#### Tabs
+## Tabs
-We have three tabs in our app: Graphics, Data, and Variable Descriptions
+We have three tabs in our app: Graphics, Data, and Variable Descriptions.

-The Graphics tab can be seen from the landing page, so a screenshot is not provided.
-On this tab, users are able to view the plots that we have created based on our filtered data.
-The filters will be discussed later.
-We chose to use....
+The ```Graphics``` tab can be seen from the landing page, so a screenshot is not provided.
+On this tab, users are able to interact with 8 dynamic plots created from the filtered data.
+The filters and the graphs will be discussed later.

-The Data View tab, as you can imagine, shows the data in a table format.
-Users can sort the data by whichever variable they choose.
-Of course, the data that is shown is also filtered.
+The ```Data View``` tab shows the data in a table format.
+The table content changes with the filter selections and the variables can be sorted alphabetically and numerically.
+We chose to make the data dynamic so that users can esily access the relevant information that went into making the plots they choose to display.

 ![](img/DataView.png)

-Finally, the Variable Descriptions tab simply shows what each variable means.
-This is provided just in case users are unaware of what each variables mean.
+Lastly, the ```Variable Descriptions``` tab shows what each variable means.
+We chose to explicitly define the variables in order to avoid any confusion that might hinder the interpretability of the plots.

 ![](img/VariableDescriptions.png)

-#### Filters
+## Filters
 ![](img/FilterSidebarBefore.png)
 ![](img/FilterSidebarAfter.png)

-#### Graphics
+## Graphics
 ![](img/Personal.png)
 ![](img/Professional.png)

-### Rationale
+ It carries more information using the hovering facility.
+It allows the reader to go deeper in its

+understanding of the data, since he can play with it and try to answer its own question

+encoded in color, size and grouping

 From the eyes of us creators, the application is fairly straight forward to use.
 ### Data Extraction